 TX Votes is a student organization at the University of Texas at Austin that invites students campus wide to increase electoral participation and create more voters and better citizens.
 Each election cycle, TX Votes, in partnership with the Annette Strauss Institute, organizes and coordinates Get Out the Vote activities including registration booths, deputization sessions, and campus competitions.
 During off election cycles, TX Votes educates the UT community and engages in respectful and civil discourse on important issues.

-TX Votes meets every other Thursday at 7:30 p.m. with a special speaker(s) once a month.
+TX Votes meets every other Thursday at 7:00 p.m. with a special speaker(s) once a month.
 Those speakers have included local politicians, advocates, campaign professionals, and nonprofit leadership.
+To RSVP to our first meeting on Thursday, Aug.
+30, click here.

 Click here to join TX Votes today!!